nerdishbynature/git2go-com/_posts/2016-04-24-Ambassador-Pedro-Lobo.md

 categories: ambassadors
 ---

-Working as a DevOps Engineer, our configuration files are version controlled using Git.
-They stored on our in-house GitLab Enterprise server.
-Git2Go allows me to clone those repositories, make any needed changes and push them back up to our configuration management system of choice.
+As a DevOps Engineer, I find it essential to keep all our servers configuration files version controlled using Git and stored on our in-house GitLab Enterprise server.
+By allowing me to clone those repositories and make any needed alterations, Git2Go has given me the freedom to react to changes wherever I may be at any given moment.

-Git2Go allows me to react to changes wherever I am at the moment.
-Automatic deploys allow me to change server configurations when I am not at my desk.
+Thanks to Git2Go, gone are the days where I need to be at my desk to change server configurations!